oSoc17/lopeningent_backend/README.md

 ## Developers

-This application was developed by students from the University of Ghent and by students at Open Summer of Code.
+This application was developed by students from Ghent University and by students at Open Summer of Code.

-**University of Ghent**
+**Ghent University**
 - Hendrik Depauw
 - Lorenz van Herwaarden
 - Nick Aelterman